portfolio-performance/portfolio-help/CONTRIBUTING.md

 ### Figure captions

-All figures in the manual should be accompanied by a numbered figure caption, allowing for easy reference in the text, such as "see Figure 1."
+All images and tables in the manual should be accompanied by a numbered caption, allowing for easy reference in the text, such as "see Figure 1."
 The manual utilizes the [MkDocs Caption plugin](https://pypi.org/project/mkdocs-caption/) to automate this process.

 To include a figure (or table) with a caption, insert the following code.